Yuri Raevsky: Biography

 After the second murder, the investigation was taken under special control by the Procurator General of the Soviet Union, who established that the perpetrator did not leave any fingerprints or semen at the crime scene.
-At the second and third murder site the killer had torn the passports of his victims in order to further complicate their identification.
+At the second and third murder sites, the killer had torn the passports of his victims in order to further complicate their identification.
 The actions of the offender made the police assume that he had been previously convicted of a crime.
 The suggestion was confirmed when they found a witness who saw a tall guy on a construction site near Dinamo metro station with a dark spot on his lower back (the witness had noticed a tattoo when Raevsky was wearing a T-shirt).
 The tattoo on the lower back brought the investigators to the idea that the killer was abused during detention.
 Verification of criminal records, including reports of escapes from prisons, made it possible to identify Raevsky.

-On September 24, 1971, Raevsky planned to commit a new crime.
+On 24 September 1971, Raevsky planned to commit a new crime.
 He lured a girl into the forest park zone in Gagarinsky District, but they were met by a local police officer, who was suspicious of a blue rose the girl had in her hand.
 Noticing that the policeman was heading towards him, Raevsky ran away.
 His would-be victim identified her companion in the photographs presented to her.
 After the encounter with the policeman, Raevsky left Moscow.
 From that time, he decided to change his residence after each murder he committed and stopped using the blue rose when meeting his victims.

 In October, two weeks after leaving Moscow, Raevsky raped and killed a female tourist in Klaipėda, inflicting her with 14 stab wounds from a knife.
 The girl was with a group brought to an archaeological site in Klaipėda Castle.
 While leaving the crime scene, Raevsky dropped his passport, which some schoolchildren noticed.
 They picked it up and returned it to him, but not before they read his name, after which they reported the suspicious man to the police.

 Soon after, Raevsky raped and killed a woman who had come to Mineralnye Vody.
 This crime became known only after his capture.